Mathematics and Computer Science

 Undergraduate degrees and certifications Learn more about our majors in mathematics, informatics, health informatics and computer science.

-Graduate degrees and certifications Details about our master's programs in informatics, mathematics and mathematics teaching; and our mathematics teaching certification.
+Graduate degrees and certifications Details about our master's programs in informatics, mathematics and mathematics teaching.

 Why Study Math and Computer Science at TWU?